Quantum spin systems on infinite lattices: Ground states and thermal states

 One can check that this indeed generates a time evolution of the form $\alpha_t = \alpha_t^f \otimes \alpha_t^R$.
 To introduce a coupling between the systems, we have to add a term that acts on both sides at the same time.
 We assume that there is an interaction of the form $\lambda V$, where $\lambda$ is some parameter and $V$ is of the form

 We assume that $V$ is self-adjoint and in addition that the reservoir initially is in a state $\omega$.
 We demand that $\omega(A_j^R) = 0$ for all $j$.
 The dynamics of the perturbed system is then generated by the derivation $\delta(\cdot) + i \lambda [V, \cdot]$, where $\delta$ is the derivation of the uncoupled system as above.
 Now suppose that the finite system is in an initial state $\rho$, such that the combined system is in the state $\rho \otimes \omega$.
 Under the time evolution the state will also undergo an evolution.
 At a later point $t$ we might be interested in the state of the finite system.
 In general, the system as a whole is not in a product state any more, because of the interactions between the bath and the system.
 Nevertheless, we can still ``forget'' about the big system and obtain a state $\rho_t$ of the small system.
-This can be done with the help of a \emph{conditional expectation}.\footnote{This is a generalisation of the partial trace operation.} If we do this at each time $t$, we see how the small system evolves.
-Because of the coupling this time evolution is in general not given by a unitary any more.
-Nevertheless, there is a map $\gamma_t$ such that $\rho_t = \gamma_t(\rho)$.
-Technically, $t \mapsto \gamma_t$ is a one-parameter groups of completely positive transformations on $\alg{A}_f$.
+This can be done with the help of a \idx{conditional expectation}.\footnote{This is a generalisation of the partial trace operation.}